Malaise era: Government mandates

 More significant power reduction effects were caused by the adoption or increased use of emissions control procedures such as secondary air injectors (often called "smog pumps"), exhaust gas recirculation, retarded ignition, and thermal reactors.
-For example, Pontiac’s 455 cu. in.
+For example, Pontiac's 455 cu. in.
 V8 peaked at 310 net horsepower in 1973, but was down to 200 net hp in its last year of use, in 1976.
-As such changes were legislative in nature rather than the result of voluntary developments by American car companies, as well as aggressive in scope and with a rapid deadline, the technologies used were hastily implemented and initially resulted in reliability issues, creating stalls and reducing fuel economy over and above power drops.
+As these changes were legislative in nature rather than the result of voluntary developments by American car companies, as well as aggressive in scope and with a rapid deadline, the emission control technologies used were hastily implemented and initially resulted in reliability issues, creating stalls and reducing fuel economy over and above power drops.

 The new emission standards also spurred the deployment of the catalytic converter, added to almost all new vehicles from the 1975 model year onward, which in turn resulted in the increasing adoption of unleaded gasoline, as the converters could not function if leaded gasoline was used.

-In addition to new environmental standards, new safety standards had a significant effect as well.
-Starting in 1971, the National Highway Traffic Safety Administration (NHTSA) promulgated bumper regulations requiring specific bumper performance requirements in collisions at certain speeds and angles—which increased bumper size and weight beginning with the 1973 model year; these standards were further tightened for the 1974 model year.
+In addition to new environmental standards, new design standards had a significant effect as well.
+Starting in 1971, the National Highway Traffic Safety Administration (NHTSA) promulgated bumper regulations requiring specific bumper performance requirements in collisions from passenger vehicles (but not light duty trucks and motorcycles) at certain low speeds and angles.
+Specifically, this mandated the vehicle sustain no damage at 5 mph, at an exact bumper height.
+Except for Canada, no other nation adopted this mandate.

+In 1982, the U.S. relaxed this rule to 3 mph collision, where it remains.

+This increased bumper size and weight beginning with the 1973 model year, and these standards were further tightened for the 1974 model year.

 The regulations specified bumper performance; they did not prescribe any particular bumper design.
-Nevertheless, similar to how emissions standards were tackled, automotive manufacturers often at first took the simplest path, in this case equipping their cars with bulky, unsightly, protruding bumpers to be compliant.
-This often meant additional vehicle length and greater weight.
+Nevertheless, similar to how emissions standards were tackled, automotive manufacturers often at first took the simplest path.
+Cars were equipped with bulky, unsightly, protruding bumpers to be compliant.
+This meant additional vehicle length and greater weight.

-Oil crises
+Bumpers today are designed very differently from those during the 5-mph bumper era, in that they are made of foam to avoid the weight of rigid steel bars at vehicle extremities, prioritizing occupant crumple zone protection over insurance claims.